patrikpessi/patrikpessi.github.io/static/media/about.781230bd.md

 ## Programs

 In my three years of design work I have mastered industry standard software such as Adobe Photoshop, Illustrator, After effects and Adobe XD.
-On the web development side of things, I mostly use React on the frontend and NodeJS on the backend.
+On the web development side of things, I mostly use Svelte on the frontend and NodeJS on the backend.
 Im always exploring all kinds of new technologies and different ways of building the web to improve myself and to make my own workflows more efficient.